paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_follow.md

 ## Multiple subscriptions

+The JSON-RPC server must accept at least 2 `chainHead_unstable_follow` subscriptions per JSON-RPC client.
+Trying to open more might lead to a JSON-RPC error when calling `chainHead_unstable_follow`.
+In other words, as long as a JSON-RPC client starts 2 or fewer `chainHead_unstable_follow` subscriptions, it is guaranteed that this return value will never happen.

 If a JSON-RPC client maintains mutiple `chainHead_unstable_follow` subscriptions at the same time, it has no guarantee that the blocks reported by the various subscriptions are the same.
 While the finalized blocks reported should eventually be the same, it is possible that in the short term some subscriptions lag behind others.

 **Note**: For example, imagine there exists two active `chainHead_unstable_follow` subscriptions named A and B. Block N is announced on the peer-to-peer network and is announced to A. But then a sibling of block N gets finalized, leading to block N being pruned.
 Block N might never be announced to B.